-There are approximately 150 fishery officers stationed in the Pacific Region, which encompasses the province of British Columbia and Yukon Territory.
+There are approximately 145 fishery officers stationed in the Pacific Region, which encompasses the province of British Columbia and Yukon Territory.
 They are designated as "fishery officers" under Section 5 of the Fisheries Act and have full enforcement powers and responsibilities outlined in the Fisheries Act, Coastal Fisheries Protection Act, Oceans Act, and Species at Risk Act.
 Fishery Officers are also designated, as peace officers under Section 2 the Criminal Code of Canada.

 Third party At Sea and Dockside observers perform duties best described as "Observe, Record and Report."
-Duties are related to monitoring of fishing activities, examination and measurement of fishing gear, collection of biological samples, recording scientific data, monitoring the landing of fish and verification of the weight and species of fish caught and retained.
-Observers, while performing a vital role contributing to regulatory compliance, are not enforcement officers.
+Duties include the monitoring of fishing activities, examination and Groundfish Integrated Fisheries Management Plan measurement of fishing gear, collection of biological samples, recording of scientific data, monitoring of the landing of fish and verification by weight and species of the fish caught and retained.
+Observers, while performing a vital role, are not enforcement officers.
 Observers are designated by DFO's Regional Director General and must carry proof of their designation in the form of a laminated card.